 All About Corneal Disease: Keratoconus, Dry Eyes, and More

 A clear tissue which makes up the outer surface of the eyes is called the cornea.
 All of the light you see passes through the cornea, which bends the light into the eye, focusing it on the retina.
 If the cornea is diseased, scarred, or incorrectly shaped, it can lead to visual acuity problems, loss of clarity, and even loss of eyesight.
-Corneal disease like keratoconus, conditions such as dry eye or astigmatism, and other corneal-related issued are often to blame for poor or deteriorating eyesight.
+Corneal disease like keratoconus, conditions such as dry eye or astigmatism, and other corneal-related issues are often to blame for poor or deteriorating eyesight.

 Types of Corneal Diseases and Conditions